Aaro24/Aaro24/README.md

 - Hi i am Aaro24
 - I code C and Java
-- I am intrested in Minecraft hack-clients and low level C
+- I am intrested in low level C
-- I use Phobos, Creepy-Salhack, Pyro and gamesense
+- I use linux as my os and sublime-text as my editor
 - My email is: Aaro24@protonmail.com